harness/terraform-provider-harness/docs/resources/connector.md

 page_title: "harness_connector Resource - terraform-provider-harness"
 subcategory: ""
 description: |-
-  Resource for creating a connector.
+  [NG] - Resource for creating a connector.
 This resource is part of the Harness nextgen platform.
 ---

 # harness_connector (Resource)

-Resource for creating a connector.
+[NG] - Resource for creating a connector.
 This resource is part of the Harness nextgen platform.

 ## Example Usage